j-freddy/twisted/README.md

 Work in progress!

 ## Introduction
+Work in progress!

 ## Instructions
+Use arrow keys to control character – WASD will be supported in a future update Press [SPACE] to switch gravity
-Press [SHIFT] + [x] to skip a level
+You can switch gravity only once while midair or on the ground This counter will reset once you land on the ground Press [SHIFT] + [x] to skip a level

 ## To-do list
+Work in progress!

 ## Usage
 Any part of the program is free to use, credit is encouraged